pablomarin/H2O-SparklingWater-azure-templates/README.md

 Most HDFS commands (for example, <b>ls</b>, <b>copyFromLocal</b> and <b>mkdir</b>) still work as expected.
 Only the commands that are specific to the native HDFS implementation (which is referred to as DFS), such as <b>fschk</b> and <b>dfsadmin</b>, will show different behavior in Azure Blob storage.

+The cluster can also access any Blob storage containers that are configured with full public read access or public read access for blobs only.

-Only the data on the linked storage account and the external hive meta-store will persist after the cluster is deleted. <b>MAKE SURE YOU DO NOT STORE YOUR IMPORTANT DATA ON THE DEFAULT STORAGE ACCOUNT CREATED BY THE CLUSTER</b>.
+Only the data on the linked storage account and the external hive meta-store will persist after the cluster is deleted. <br><b>MAKE SURE YOU DO NOT STORE YOUR IMPORTANT DATA ON THE DEFAULT STORAGE ACCOUNT CREATED BY THE CLUSTER</b>.

+#### Hive Metastore

+The metastore contains Hive metadata, such as Hive tables, partitions, schemas, and columns.
+The metastore helps you to retain your Hive and Oozie metadata.
+If you are familiar with Databricks and their concept of Tables, then a custom Hive Metastore is the same thing: a persistent database to store Hive tables.

+<b>On the Basic Tamplate: </b> <br>
+By default, Hive uses an embedded Azure SQL database to store this information.
+The embedded database can't preserve the metadata when the cluster is deleted.
+The Hive metastore that comes by default when HDInsight is deployed is transient.
+When the cluster is deleted, Hive metastore gets deleted as well.

+<b>On the Advanced Template: </b> <br>
+An external Azure SQL DB is linked to store the Hive metastore so that it persists even when the cluster is blown away.
+For example, if you create Hive tables in a cluster created with an external Hive metastore, you can see those tables if you delete and re-create the cluster with the same Hive metastore.

+> When you're creating a custom metastore, do not use a database name that contains dashes or hyphens because this can cause the cluster creation process to fail.

 ## H2O Sparkling Water Architecture